-Pure strain West slope Cutthroat Trout has been listed provincially under Alberta's Wildlife Act Regulations as a threatened species.
-A recovery plan is being developed that will provide direction on the management of this species.
+Pure strain West slope Cutthroat Trout has been listed under the federal Species at Risk Act and provincially under Alberta's Wildlife Act Regulations as a threatened species.
+The Alberta Westslope Cutthroat Trout Recovery Plan was approved in March 2013 and provides direction on the management of this species.